-.
-We are giad that you are becoming a part of the great fellowship that makes Southearten Seminery not only a community of learning, but a community of sharing.
-Iving and growing is
+We are glad that you are betoming a part of the great fellowship that makes Southeastern Seminary not only a community of learning, but a community of shading, living and growing

-In order to help you become a part of this community, we are providing this hundhook when will hopefully error we important purposes.
-Initially it will be a written guide to facilitate there fare few days of orientation when there are few readily and object are needed and and and may have.
-Eventually, we hope it will become an information around which you can the to an eventue area during the year.
+In order to help you become a part of this commandry, we are providing this handbook which will hopefully come two important purposes.
+Labelly it will be a written guide to facilitate those fact two daysest orientation when there are now reachily available answers to the many questions you may have.
+Investmelly, we hope a will become an indumention resource which you can refer to as questions are commented from the part.